greggelong/aiBossChat/README.md

 I am using a system prompt to have the LLM pretend to be the AI boss from our

-The wrapper that is doing this is a general purpose chat bot that was made with p5js speech and p5js and some collaboration with chat gpt and the pollinations api
+The wrapper that is doing this is a general purpose chat bot that was made with p5js speech and p5js follwing the pollinations api

 the system prompt is